By Cathy Jones

+Abbotsford Road Homebush is situated on land originally granted in 1793 by the NSW Colonial Government to a group of free settlers, including Frederick Meredith, Edward Powell and Thomas Rose, in an area known as Liberty Plains.
+The intention of the land grants was to establish farms and food supply for the growing colony.
 The land proved difficult to farm and the settlers abandoned farming activity and moved from their land.
 Eventually, this land and other land located in the current day Homebush West and Homebush (both sides of the railway line) came under the ownership of James Underwood, Edward Powell’s son-in-law.
 The land became known as the ‘Underwood Estate’.

 It is likely that Abbotsford Road is named after Sir Walter Scott’s home “Abbotsford House”, built on the right bank of the River Tweed in Scotland.
 Sir Walter Scott [1771-1832], a novelist and poet, also wrote historical novels such as Rob Roy and Ivanhoe .
-Scott transformed Abbotsford House into a Gothic-style baronial mansion, which is still the home of Scott’s direct descendents.
+Scott transformed Abbotsford House into a Gothic-style baronial mansion, which is still the home of Scott’s direct descendants.

 Past residents include:

-- William Morris Hughes, Prime Minister of Australia [1915-1923], at ‘Thanett’ 32 Abbotsford Road and ‘Lila’ 90 Abbotsford Rd [1901-03].
+William Morris Hughes, Prime Minister of Australia [1915-1923], at ‘Thanett’ 32 Abbotsford Road and ‘Lila’ 90 Abbotsford Rd [1901-03].
 Hughes is one of the most prominent and controversial politicians in Australian political history.
 During his term as Prime Minister, he left the Australian Labor Party in 1917 over the issue of conscription forming a new political party.

-- Don Talbot, Australian Swimming Coach, lived at ‘Broughlea’ 82 Abbotsford Road in the late 1960’s and 70’s.
+Don Talbot, Australian Swimming Coach, lived at ‘Broughlea’ 82 Abbotsford Road in the late 1960’s and 70’s.

-- Benjamin Gelling [1913-15], Mayor of Strathfield at ‘Lynroy’ Abbotsford Rd.
+Benjamin Gelling [1913-15], Mayor of Strathfield at ‘Lynroy’ Abbotsford Rd.

-- Alban Gee, Manager of the Sydney Meat Company, lived in Abbotsford Rd.
+Alban Gee, Manager of the Sydney Meat Company, lived in Abbotsford Rd.

-- Harold Hastings Deering, a prominent industrialist who founded the company ‘Hastings Deering’ lived at 79 Abbotsford Rd until his death in 1965.
+Harold Hastings Deering, a prominent industrialist who founded the company ‘Hastings Deering’ lived at 79 Abbotsford Rd until his death in 1965.

-- John J Shipley, spice merchant, built and owned ‘Florenceville’ c.1884.
+John J Shipley, spice merchant, built and owned ‘Florenceville’ c.1884.

-- Samuel Thompson, built and lived at ‘Rothsay’ 72-76 Abbotsford Rd.
+Samuel Thompson, built and lived at ‘Rothsay’ 72-76 Abbotsford Rd.
 Thompson was a former stockbroker.
 His brother Thomas lived at ‘Malvern’ The Boulevarde Strathfield.